MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/centralized-certificates.md

 ## Updating CCS

-The Central Certificate Store settings can be updated by sending a PATCH request with the new settings.
+The Central Certificate Store settings can be modified using a PATCH request with the updated settings.

 ## Disabling CCS

-To disable the CCS feature, a DELETE request should be sent to the CCS endpoint _/api/webserver/centralized-certificates/{ccs-id}_.
+To disable the Central Certificate Store, a DELETE request should be sent to the CCS endpoint _/api/webserver/centralized-certificates/{id}_.

 ## Reading CCS Certificates

-When the central certificate store is enabled its certificates will be available through the [certificates](certificates.md) API.
-In order to populate the certificates API with the CCS certificates, the file share must allow READ access to the computer that the API is running on.
-This behavior is same as using file shares with the [files API](files.md#using-file-shares).
+When the central certificate store is enabled its certificates can be viewed through the [certificates](certificates.md) API.
+In order to populate the CCS certificates, the file share that the CCS is configured to use must allow READ access to the computer that the API is running on.
+This behavior is the same as using a file share with the [files API](files.md#using-file-shares).